lvgl/lvgl/docs/CODING_STYLE.rst

 5. To document a function's arguments, use the ``@param`` Doxygen command and a "direction" attribute (``[in]``, ``[out]``, or ``[in,out]``), followed by 2 spaces and the name of the argument.
-(Normally the description of the argument is simply a noun phrase like ``X11 display object created from lv_x11_window_create()`` and so it neither needs to be capitalized nor does it need a period at the end.
+(Normally the description of the argument is simply a noun phrase like "``X11 display object created from lv_x11_window_create()``" and so it neither needs to be capitalized nor does it need a period at the end.
     However, when whole sentences are needed in for clarity, please capitalize the first letter and use appropriate punctuation between sentences for clarity.)

 6. Align the beginning of each description for improved readability.
-Provide 4 spaces after the longest argument name for visual separation (improves readability).
+Provide 2 spaces after the longest argument name for visual separation (improves readability).
-    If a description of an argument continues on subsequent lines, indent the added lines by an additional 2 spaces to visually distinguish these lines from the beginning of a new argument description, like this:
+    If a description of an argument continues on subsequent lines, indent the continuation lines by an additional 4 spaces to visually distinguish these lines from the beginning of a new argument description, like this:

 .. code-block:: c